 HBCU Link 2025 Speakers

-• James is often referred to as Jimmy McGee.
-He was born in Milwaukee, and later moved with his family to the Southside of Chicago where he grew up.
+• James “Jimmy” McGee was born in Milwaukee, and later moved with his family to the Southside of Chicago where he grew up.
 He returned to Milwaukee to attend Marquette University, graduating with a Bachelors of Art in Sociology.
 After college, he re-located to Atlanta, Georgia to serve with InterVarsity Christian Fellowship.
 For ten years he served Black students who attended the Atlanta University Center.
 (The Atlanta University Center is a consortium of Historically Black Schools, Morehouse College, Clark Atlanta University, Spelman College and Morris Brown College.)
 In that capacity he has impacted college students’ lives through mentoring, training, and directing conferences.
 During his tenure with InterVarsity he had other responsibilities before leaving InterVarsity December 2004.
 His last role was as the Director, Pilgrimage For Reconciliation (2002-2004): a program to help InterVarsity grow deeper in its intent to become a welcoming organization to all ethnic communities by looking at racial/ethnic conflict domestically and globally through the lens of Shalom Theology.

 Jimmy has a Masters of Arts in Applied Anthropology from Georgia State University.
 Jimmy is the founder and president of The Bitumen Group, Inc. Married to Genie, together they have 3 sons; James (Jay), Noah Aslan, and Asher Cross.